sdsc/sdsc-summer-institute-2020/1.2_accessing_and_running_jobs_on_comet/running_jobs_on_comet.md

 19937 XXXXX     20   0  4304  680  300 R 98.2  0.0   0:19.45 gzip
 ```

-### <a name="running-jobs-slurm"></a>Running Jobs using SLURM
+### </a>Running Jobs using SLURM <a name="running-jobs-slurm">

 * All jobs must be run via the Slurm scheduling infrastructure.
 There are two types of jobs:
     * Interactive Jobs: Use the `srun` command:
         ```
         srun --pty --nodes=1 --ntasks-per-node=24 -p debug -t 00:30:00 --wait 0 /bin/bash
         ```
-    * Batch Jobs: Submit batch scripts from the login nodes.
+    * Batch Jobs <a name="running-jobs-slurm-batch">: Submit batch scripts from the login nodes.
 You can set environment variables in the shell or in the batch script, including:
         * Partition (also called the qeueing system)
         * Time limit for a job (maximum of 48 hours; longer on request)
         * Number of nodes, tasks per node